darkterra/mongo-scheduler/README.md

 You can completely replace your data scanning system in Data Base and more.
 Node.JS is EventDriven, exploit this power within your application!

+You can visit my blog [https://darkterra.fr/](https://darkterra.fr/) for [use case](https://darkterra.fr/que-faire-si-node-js-consomme-trop-en-ressources-ram-cpu/) :)

 Installation
 ------------